-Our auto defect attorneys are investigating reports that various Toyota models, including the Highlander, RAV 4, Tundra, and Camry, may have defective door lock actuators.
+The auto defect attorneys at Gibbs Law Group and Isaac Wiles Burkholder & Teeter are investigating reports that various Toyota models, including the Highlander, RAV 4, Tundra, and Camry, may have defective door lock actuators.
 Drivers report that the door locks appear to engage when locking using the remote key fob, but the locks do not actually engage.
 As a result, the locks may not be engaged while driving or when the vehicle is parked in a public place.
 Owners have also complained about having to pay to replace door lock actuators and, in some instances, have to pay for multiple replacements

 Toyota door lock actuator problems?

-If your vehicle has defective door lock actuators, speak with attorney to learn about how this investigation may benefit you.
+If your vehicle has defective door lock actuators, speak with an attorney from Gibbs Law Group or Isaac Wiles Burkholder & Teeter to learn about how this investigation may benefit you.
 Fill out the form for a free consultation.

 Toyota Door Lock Actuator Complaints

 A number of drivers have described their experiences online: